9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 This line is only run if **$_** contained nothing, because otherwise the line before it would return something and end the function.

-Now, below your function type the following line.
+Now, below your function type the following line:

 ```perl
 zci is_cached => 1;